 Joint pain can be caused by injury or disease of the joint or nearby tissues, including the cartilage that serves as cushioning for the adjacent bones; the tendons and ligaments that attach muscles to bone and stabilize the joint; the muscles; or the bursae, fluid-filled sacs that provide lubrication near joints.

-Our board certified physicians are experts in diagnosing dysfunction in any of these structures that can lead to pain in the joint.
+Our board-certified joint pain specialists are experts in diagnosing dysfunction in any of these structures that can lead to pain in the joint.

-Our team approach includes physiatrists—physicians who specialize in physical medicine and rehabilitation) —as well as nurses, physical therapists and occupational therapists that work together to provide comprehensive and expert care.
+Our team approach includes physiatrists—physicians who specialize in physical medicine and rehabilitation—as well as nurses, physical therapists and occupational therapists, who work together to provide comprehensive and expert care.

-After a careful physician evaluation, each patient receives a treatment tailored specifically to their needs.
-The vast majority of our patients are treated conservatively, through exercise, altering activities or techniques, physical therapy, medications or injections.
+After a careful physician evaluation at our state-of-the-art facility in New York City, each patient receives a treatment tailored specifically to their needs.
+The vast majority of our patients are treated conservatively, through exercise, altering activities or techniques, physical therapy, medications, or injections.